publiclab/publiclab-archive/notes/programmer1200/10-09-2017/does-anyone-know-where-i-can-get-a-new-usb-connector-for-my-spectrometer-3-0.md

 ---
-title: Does anyone know where I can get a new usb connector for my spectrometer 3.0 ?
+title: 'Does anyone know where I can get a new usb connector for my spectrometer 3.0 ?'
 tagnames: spectrometer, question:dssk, 3.0, usb, question:kits, first-time-poster
 author: programmer1200
 path: /notes/programmer1200/10-09-2017/does-anyone-know-where-i-can-get-a-new-usb-connector-for-my-spectrometer-3-0.md